 18. Online shopping stats from 2017 showed that over 40% of global online shoppers used credit cards to make purchases.

 Electronic payment followed by 39%, while 28% of online shoppers chose debit cards in 2017.
 Cash on delivery and bank transfers were equally popular, with 23% and 20% of global online shoppers choosing them, respectively.

 All in all, these Canadian and worldwide online shopping statistics affirm that the number of people shopping over the internet is steadily growing.
 Plus, it seems as though the pandemic has only bolstered this already booming business.

 Furthermore, manufacturers should always keep in mind that it’s critical to know how consumer behaviour differs around the globe when it comes to growing their online business.

 Hopefully, these statistics about online shopping have opened your eyes to the realities of e-commerce in Canada and its bright future.

 In 2020, e-commerce transactions accounted for 18% of total retail sales globally.
 By 2024, this number is projected to hit 21.8%.

 How many online stores were there in 2020?

-In 2021, there are, believe it or not, 7.9 million online retailers worldwide.
-Out of this, 2.1 million are based in the US.
+In 2021, there were, believe it or not, 7.9 million online retailers worldwide.
+Out of this, 2.1 million were based in the US.

 What percentage of clothing is bought online?